emunozh/smum/docs/2-sm.rst

    This parameter defines the sampling probability distribution for the variable values.
-The Markov-Chain-Monte-Carlo routine will use this distribution (define through parameters `mu` and `sd`) to sample the variables values.
+The Markov-Chain-Monte-Carlo routine will use this distribution (define through parameters `mu` and `sd`) to sample the variable values.

-   The variables coefficients are by default sampled along a normal distribution, defined by `co_mu` and `co_sd`.
+   The variable coefficients are by default sampled along a normal distribution, defined by `co_mu` and `co_sd`.

-7. An upper bound `[ub]`
+7. An upper boundary `[ub]`

-   An optional Upper Bound defined by parameter `ub` can be imputed into the simulation model.
+   An optional Upper Boundary defined by parameter `ub` can be imputed into the simulation model.
 This parameter will cap the sampled variable value at this value.

-8. A lower bound `[lb]`
+8. A lower boundary `[lb]`

-   Identical to parameter `ub` but for the lower bound of the sampled variable.
+   Identical to parameter `ub` but for the lower boundary of the sampled variable.

 .. _tab_income:
-.. table:: Income table-model for Sorsogon City (benchmark year 2016)
+.. table:: Income table-model for Sorsogon City (benchmark year 2016; in Philippine-Pesos)

   +------------------+--------------------+---------------+----------+-------+-------+---------------+------+------+
   |                  | `co_mu`            | `co_sd`       | `p`      | `mu`  | `sd`  | `dis`         | `ub` | `lb` |